radius-project/bicep-types-aws/artifacts/bicep/aws/aws.datazone/default/types.md

 * **Description**: string: The description of the Amazon DataZone environment.
 * **DomainId**: string (ReadOnly, Identifier): The identifier of the Amazon DataZone domain in which the environment is created.
 * **DomainIdentifier**: string (Required, WriteOnly): The identifier of the Amazon DataZone domain in which the environment would be created.
+* **EnvironmentAccountIdentifier**: string (WriteOnly): The AWS account in which the Amazon DataZone environment is created.
+* **EnvironmentAccountRegion**: string (WriteOnly): The AWS region in which the Amazon DataZone environment is created.
 * **EnvironmentBlueprintId**: string (ReadOnly): The ID of the blueprint with which the Amazon DataZone environment was created.
 * **EnvironmentProfileId**: string (ReadOnly): The ID of the environment profile with which the Amazon DataZone environment was created.
-* **EnvironmentProfileIdentifier**: string (Required, WriteOnly): The ID of the environment profile with which the Amazon DataZone environment would be created.
+* **EnvironmentProfileIdentifier**: string (WriteOnly): The ID of the environment profile with which the Amazon DataZone environment would be created.
+* **EnvironmentRoleArn**: string (WriteOnly): Environment role arn for custom aws environment permissions
 * **GlossaryTerms**: string[]: The glossary terms that can be used in the Amazon DataZone environment.
 * **Id**: string (ReadOnly, Identifier): The ID of the Amazon DataZone environment.
 * **Name**: string (Required): The name of the environment.